opatomic/opac-c/README.md

 Opatomic client library for C. Should build for all major OS's.
 Designed for simplicity.

-Only 1 external library dependency: bigint library (libtommath or GMP).
+Only 1 external library dependency: bigint library (libtommath, mbedtls, or GMP).

 Builds with bash and GCC: